-Each year, Council raises income from rates and other sources to provide revenue to fund services and works within the municipality.
-Manningham, along with the majority of municipalities in Victoria, use the Capital Improved Value (CIV), the market value of the land and any improvements, to determine the share of Council’s total rate revenue applicable to that property.
+Local Councils in Victoria raise income from rates to fund services and works within the municipality every year.
+Manningham, along with the majority of municipalities in Victoria, use the Capital Improved Value (CIV) — the market value of the land and any improvements — to determine the share of Council’s total rate revenue applicable to that property.

-The CIV is assessed on 1 January every two years, in accordance with the Valuation of Land Act and under the guidance and audit control of the Valuer-General.
-The valuations are carried out by qualified Valuers, who hold recognised tertiary qualifications and who have the required practical experience.
+The valuations are assessed in accordance with the Valuation of Land Act 1960 and the valuation process is under the guidance and audit control of the Valuer-General Victoria.
+The valuations are carried out by qualified Valuers, who hold recognised tertiary qualifications and have the required practical experience.

 Valuers are required to return three valuations for each property, each of which is defined in the Valuation of Land Act: